hrqmonteiro/openbox-dotfiles/README.md

 ## Home:
 ![home](https://raw.githubusercontent.com/hrqmonteiro/openbox-dotfiles/master/2018-07-17-163501_1920x1080_scrot.png)
-**Openbox theme**: both Openbox and GTK theme are called Reddish cause i made the first and the second is an edited version of Adapta-Eta theme but matching the red tone color i use, so i called them like this just for lack of a better name :D. The panel is tint2, you find mytheme on (.config/tint/tint2rc), i use it for some shortcuts for some apps i use, to launch the menu and as a taskbar/tray.
-The clock on the far right is one i made on Conky, you find it on (.conky/clock.conkyrc).
+**Openbox theme**: both Openbox and GTK theme are called Reddish cause i made the first and the second is an edited version of Adapta-Eta theme but matching the red tone color i use, so i called them like this just for lack of a better name :D. The panel is tint2, you'll find mytheme on (.config/tint/tint2rc), i use it for some shortcuts for some apps i use, to launch the menu and as a taskbar/tray.
+The clock on the far right is one i made on Conky, you'll find it on (.conky/clock.conkyrc).
 The fonts i use on everything is Roboto, Roboto Condensed and Roboto Bold.
 And for the icon fonts i use Siji.
 The blur effects i achieve with Compton, you'll find my config on (/.config/compton.conf).
 Notifications are Dunst, you find the config too, in (.config/dunst/dunstrc)

 **Running:** Neofetch and Openbox Menu.